ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Alternative Winning Conditions (Optional)
 As an alternative to playing until elimination, players may agree beforehand to:
-- Play until a predetermined target number of Game Points (e.g., 6, 8, 10, 12) is reached
 - Play a fixed number of rounds
 - Play for a set amount of time

-In these cases, the final settlement of stakes occurs at the end based on the difference in accumulated stakes or overall Game Points, as agreed beforehand.
+In these cases, the final settlement occurs at the end based on the difference in accumulated stakes, as agreed beforehand.

 ## 8. Key Rule Summary & Unique Aspects